fabioacl/PortugueseClinicalNER/README.md

     pages = "223--233"
 }

 Lopes, Fábio and Teixeira, César and Oliveira, Hugo Gonçalo.
 2019 Contributions to Clinical Named Entity Recognition in Portuguese.
-In <em> Proceedings of the 18th Workshop on Biomedical Natural Language Processing</em>, pages In press, Florence, Italy.
-Association for Computational Linguistics
+In <em> Proceedings of the 18th BioNLP Workshop and Shared Task</em>, pages 223--233, Florence, Italy.
+Association for Computational Linguistics.

 The dataset was also used in the following paper: